Cäsar Rüstow

 Cäsar Rüstow (18 June 1826 – 4 July 1866) was a Prussian soldier and military writer.

+Rüstow was born in Brandenburg on 18 June 1826.
+He joined the 32nd Infantry Regiment on 10 August 1843 and on 20 September was commissioned as a second lieutenant.
+On 7 July 1853 he was promoted to first lieutenant and on 14 September 1858 to captain.
+He later served on the general staff and was a major with the 1st Army Corps from 22 September 1863 and saw action in the 1864 Second Schleswig War.
+On 3 April 1866 he became commander of a battalion of the 15th Infantry Regiment.
+He was killed by gunfire during the Austro-Prussian War while riding at the head of his battalion near Dermbach on 4 July 1866.

 The brother of Wilhelm Rüstow and Alexander Rüstow, Cäsar Rüstow was one of the foremost experts of his time in the design and construction of military rifles, and the writer of several treatises on that subject, notably Die Kriegshandfeuerwaffen (Berlin, 1857–64).
 Both Alexander and Cäsar fell on the field of battle in the war of 1866, Cäsar at the Battle of Dermbach.
 He was the grandfather of the sociologist Alexander Rüstow.